BRIEF-Spero Global issues 1 bln won worth of convertible bonds

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says all of its previously announced 26th unregistered and unsecured private convertible bonds have been subscribed as of Nov.
+* Says it completes the issuance of 1 billion won worth convertible bonds as of Sept.
 22

-* Says it raised 1 billion won in proceeds from the bond offering

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.